garrandall/popular-music-data/tracks/broken-hearted-the-miracles.md

 That you've been so

-Broken hearted, ooh since we parted
+Broken hearted, ohsince we parted
 Just say you will give me a thrill
 Come on, come on home
 Nevermore to roam